How to Enable Background Size in Internet Explorer [Quicktip]

 2. CSS3 Background Size in Internet Explorer

-Unfortunately, this feature does not fallback nicely in Internet Explorer 8 and below.
-If you attach a very large image, it may overflow the container.
-On the other hand, if you attach a very small image, you will end up with a void within the container.
-From the same example above, you will get the following result in Internet Explorer 8-6.
+Unfortunately, this feature doesn’t gracefully fall back in Internet Explorer 8 and below.
+If you use a very large image, it may overflow the container.
+Conversely, if you use a very small image, you’ll end up with empty space within the container.
+Using the same example above, you’ll get the following result in Internet Explorer 8-6.

-On that account, we need a polyfill that can somehow replicate CSS3 Background Size in Internet Explorer.
+Therefore, we need a polyfill that can replicate CSS3 Background Size functionality in Internet Explorer.

 3. CSS3 Background Size Polyfill

-This polyfill is developed by Louis-Rémi.
-This polyfill replicates the same behaviour of background-size property with cover and contain values.
-This polyfill comes in the form of an HTC file named backgroundsize.htc, and an .htaccess file, which is required when the page is served from Apache server to send the .htc mime-type.
+This polyfill, developed by Louis-Rémi, replicates the behavior of the background-size property with cover and contain values.
+It comes in the form of an HTC file named backgroundsize.htc and an .htaccess file, which is required when serving pages from an Apache server to send the correct HTC mime-type.

-To use it, include the HTC file through the Internet Explorer behavior property, as follows.
+To use it, include the HTC file through Internet Explorer’s behavior property, as follows.

 .background-size {